-Houses Path Goal Theory
+House’s Path Goal Theory

 The theory was developed by Robert House and has its roots in the expectancy theory of motivation.
-The theory is based on the premise that an employees perception of expectancies between his effort and performance is greatly affected by a leader’s behavior.
+The theory is based on the premise that an employee’s perception of expectancies between his effort and performance is greatly affected by a leader’s behavior.

-Houses theory advocates servant leadership.
+House’s theory advocates servant leadership.
 As per servant leadership theory, leadership is not viewed as a position of power.
 Rather, leaders act as coaches and facilitators to their subordinates.

 The four leadership styles are:

 - Directive: Here the leader provides guidelines, lets subordinates know what is expected of them, sets performance standards for them, and controls behavior when performance standards are not met.

 - Supportive: The leader is friendly towards subordinates and displays personal concern for their needs, welfare, and well-being.
 This style is the same as people-oriented leadership.

 He/She consults his subordinates on important decisions related to work, task goals, and paths to resolve goals.

 The leader believes that employees are responsible enough to accomplish challenging goals.
 This is the same as goal-setting theory.

 According to the theory, these leadership styles are not mutually excusive and leaders are capable of selecting more than one kind of a style suited for a particular situation.

 The theory states that each of these styles will be effective in some situations but not in others.

-- Employee characteristics: These include factors such as employees needs, locus of control, experience, perceived ability, satisfaction, willingness to leave the organization, and anxiety.
+- Employee characteristics: These include factors such as employees’ needs, locus of control, experience, perceived ability, satisfaction, willingness to leave the organization, and anxiety.
 For example, if followers are high inability, a directive style of leadership may be unnecessary; instead a supportive approach may be preferable.

 - Characteristics of work environment: These include factors such as task structure and team dynamics that are outside the control of the employee.
 For example, for employees performing simple and routine tasks, a supportive style is much effective than a directive one.
 Similarly, the participative style works much better for non-routine tasks than routine ones.